replicate/cog/docs/yaml.md

 PyTorch users do not need to set [`TORCH_HOME`](https://pytorch.org/docs/stable/hub.html#:~:text=TORCH_HOME) because [PyTorch respects `XDG_CACHE_HOME`](https://pytorch.org/docs/stable/hub.html#:~:text=XDG_CACHE_HOME) and Cog sets `XDG_CACHE_HOME` by default.
 But if you want to, you can set `TORCH_HOME`, or any environment variables you want.

-If you need to store additional files inside `/src/.cache`, go ahead!
-You can refer to `XDG_CACHE_HOME` in the `environment` directive like so:
+If you need to store additional files inside `/src/.cache`, that's easy too:

 ```yaml
 build: